kristaxying/CytoBulk/README.md

 To install and use CytoBulk, please visit https://kristaxying.github.io/CytoBulk/

+# System requirements

+We have tested the package on the following systems:
+- Linux: Ubuntu 20
+- Windows: Windows 11 Enterprise

 # Installation Guide

 Follow the steps below to install and set up **CytoBulk**.